Skip to main content

 }

-Here it's important to remember the following rule: the value for SomeService is created in the injector where the provider is passed, and this value is created only once upon the first request.
-In our example, the SomeService class is actually passed to injectorPerRou, so the instance of the SomeService class will be created in injectorPerRou, even if this instance is requested in the child injectorPerReq.
+Here it is important to remember the following rule: the value for SomeService is created in the injector where the provider was passed, and this value is created only once on the first request.
+In our example, the SomeService class is actually passed to injectorPerRou, so the instance of the class SomeService will be created in injectorPerRou, even if this instance is requested in the child injectorPerReq.

 This rule is very important because it clearly shows:

-1. in which injector the value for a specific provider is created;
+1. in which injector the value for a given provider is created;

-2. if we take a separate injector, the value for a specific provider (for a specific token) is created only once within it;
+2. that if you take a single injector, the value for a given provider (for a given token) is created only once in it;

-3. if a child injector lacks a specific provider, it can refer to the parent injector for the value of that provider (i.e., the child injector requests the value of the provider from the parent injector, not the provider itself).
+3. that if the child injector lacks a provider, it can ask the parent injector for the value of that provider (i.e., the child injector asks the parent injector for the value, not for the provider itself).

-This rule works for injector.get(), but not for injector.pull() or injector.resolveAndInstantiate().
+This rule applies to the injector.get() method, but not to injector.pull() or injector.resolveAndInstantiate().

-This method only makes sense to use in a child injector if it lacks a specific provider that the parent injector has.
-The injector.pull() method will first pull the desired provider into the child injector and then act exactly like the injector.get() method.
+This method makes sense to use only in a child injector when it lacks a certain provider that exists in the parent injector, and that provider depends on another provider that exists in the child injector.

 import { injectable, Injector } from '@ditsmod/core';